S-Zhang-Lab/PAIR-manuscript-code/ddr-screen/README.md

 The dual regulatory crRNA cassette is with the following structure:

-GAGGGCCTATTTCCCATGATTcgtctcacaccNNNNNNNNNNNNNNNNNNNNgttttagagctaggccaacatgaggatcacccatgtctgcagggcctagcaagttaaaataaggctagtccgttatcaacttggccaacatgaggatcacccatgtctgcagggccaagtggcaccgagtcggtgcttCAAGTAAACCCCTACCAACTGGTCGGGGTTTGAAACnnnnnnnnnnnnnnnnnnnnnnnTTTTTTT[BC10]ctacagagacgcacttgtacttcagcggtca
+GAGGGCCTATTTCCCATGATTcgtctcacaccNNNNNNNNNNNNNNNNNNNNgttttagagctaggccaacatgaggatcacccatgtctgcagggcctagcaagttaaaataaggctagtccgttatcaacttggccaacatgaggatcacccatgtctgcagggccaagtggcaccgagtcggtgcttCAAGTAAACCCCTACCAACTGGTCGGGGTTTGAAACnnnnnnnnnnnnnnnnnnnnnnnTTTTTTT[BC12]ctacagagacgcacttgtacttcagcggtca

 N: 20 bases gRNA for CRISPRa

 n: 23 bases crRNA for Cas13d

-[BC10] : 10 digit BC with hamming distance \>4
+[BC12] : 12 digit BC with hamming distance \> 3, which allow one bit error correction